nextapps-de/mikado/README.md

     <tr></tr>
 </table>

-More results are coming soon.

 <code>Score = Sum<sub>test</sub>(self_ops / max_ops) / test_count * 1000</code>

 The maximum possible score is 1000, that requires a library to be best in each category.
-This stress test is based on a __real life use case__, where you will fetch new data from a source and do computations on it.
-Libraries cannot use all their tricks for internal state caching, it measures the real workload of a real use case.
+Read more about this test <a href="bench/">here</a>.

 <a name="api"></a>
 ## API Overview